Marazion: Medieval history

-It is certain that Richard, Earl of Cornwall provided that the three fairs, on the two feasts of St Michael and at Mid-Lent, and the three markets which had hitherto been held by the priors of St Michael's Mount on land not their own at Marghasbighan, should in future be held on their own land at Marchadyou.
+Richard, Earl of Cornwall, granted a further market charter in 1257 which provided that the three fairs, on the two feasts of St Michael and at Mid-Lent, and the three markets which had hitherto been held by the priors of St Michael's Mount on land not their own at Marghasbighan, should in future be held on their own land at Marchadyou.
 He transferred in fact the fairs and markets from the demesne lands of the Bloyous in Marazion to those of the prior.
-Its earliest known charter was granted in 1257.

-To remedy the loss incurred by this measure Ralph Bloyou in 1331 procured for himself and his heirs a market on Mondays and a fair on the vigil, feast and morrow of St Andrew at Marghasyon.
+To remedy the loss incurred by this measure Ralph Bloyou in 1331 procured for himself and his heirs a market on Mondays and a fair on the vigil, feast, and morrow of St Andrew at Marghasyon.
 In Leland's time the market was held at Marhasdeythyow (Forum Jovis), and both Norden (1582) and Carew (1602) tell us that Marcajewe signifies the Thursday's market, which, whether etymologically sound or not, shows that the prior's market had prevailed over its rival.
-In 1595 Queen Elizabeth granted to Marazion a charter of incorporation.
-This ratified the grant of St Andrew's fair, provided for another on the Feast of St Barnabas and established a market on Saturdays.

-The corporation was to consist of a mayor, eight aldermen and twelve capital burgesses.
-This corporation continued to administer the affairs of the borough until it was dissolved under the Municipal Corporations Act 1883.
-The chairman of the commissioners retains possession of the regalia.
-Of the fairs, only the Michaelmas fair has survived and all the markets have gone.
-The seal of the borough of Marazion was On a shield the arms three castles triple turreted, with the legend "Semper Eadem".

-It is stated that Marazion formerly had the right of returning two members to parliament.
-Dr Borlase gives the name of two, who in 1658, were re-elected: Richard Mlyll, Esq and Thomas Westlake, Esq; but the inhabitants petitioned against them taking their seats because they were unable to pay expenses for their attendance.
+Marazion was once a flourishing town, owing its prosperity to the throng of pilgrims who came to visit St Michael's Mount, but it largely ceased to be a place of pilgrimage at the Reformation.
+During the first half of the 16th century Marazion was twice plundered; first by the French in 1513, and later by Cornish rebels in 1549.